madhanmallow/appsteroid-sdk-ios-documents/en/4_FeatureList.md

 Features to boost user retention and engagement.
 We have a result of big raise in user retention with our clients App.
 Making mobile game social is our main field.

 #### <a name="GameForum">- Game Forum</a>
 A space for app user to freely share information with the community.
 User can post text, images and share their play-videos on the thread.
+End-users will always be updated by push notification when there is action made on the thread they are following.

 - What can be done on the web console